10 Things To Do in Seward for around $20

 Explore Beach Sealife

-At low tide, head over to Lowell Point Beach to be amazed by the incredible diversity of the intertidal zone.
-Turn over rocks in search of sea stars, urchins, crabs, and all other kinds of creatures.
-You might even find a baby octopus!
+At low tide, head over to Fourth of July or Lowell Point Beaches to be amazed by the incredible diversity of the intertidal zone.
+Walk along our rocky coasts in hopes of spotting sea stars, urchins, crabs, and all other kinds of creatures.
+You might even come across a baby octopus!
+You’re exploring these creatures home, so take care to minimize your impact on the intertidal zone by following tidepool etiquette.
+Remember: it’s illegal to remove any creatures without a permit.

 Search for Sea Otters